cresset-template/cresset/README.md

 As an example, an image from the NVIDIA NGC PyTorch repository has been used as the base image in `ngc.Dockerfile`.
-The NVIDIA NGC PyTorch images contain many optimizations for the latest GPU architectures and provides a multitude of pre-installed machine learning libraries.
+The NVIDIA NGC PyTorch images contain many optimizations for the latest GPU architectures and provide a multitude of pre-installed machine learning libraries.
 For anyone starting a new project, and therefore with no dependencies, using the latest NGC image is recommended.